meenakshi-sangeeth/C-Programming/1D Arrays/Delete Element from Given Position.md

-## Delete a number from a given position
+## Search the position of the number that is entered by the user and delete that particular
+number from the array and display the resultant array elements.

 ```bash
 #include <stdio.h>